TLongin/Denoising-Diffusion-model-with-Proximal-Alternating-Linearized-Minimization/README.md

 # Denoising Diffusion model with Proximal Alternating Linearized Minimization for image fusion

 ## Usage
-We recommend following the instructions provided in the GitHub repository [https://github.com/Zhaozixiang1228/MMIF-DDFM](Denoising Diffusion Model for Multi-Modality Image fusion), as the original code (which we modified for our needs) comes from there.
+We recommend following the instructions provided in the GitHub repository [Denoising Diffusion Model for Multi-Modality Image fusion]([https://ieeexplore.ieee.org/document/9018380](https://github.com/Zhaozixiang1228/MMIF-DDFM))[](), as the original code (which we modified for our needs) comes from there.
 Follow the instructions provided with the files given in our repository.

 ## Citations
 If you use the code or dataset, please cite the papers as below :